Amit1212karki/AmitKarki-ShadowCipher/README.md

 👋 Hi, I'm Amit Karki!

 🔧 **Programmer | Tech Enthusiast | Lifelong Learner**
-🎓 **BHC Honours Graduate**
-💻 **Currently Working with Django, Aspiring to Excel in Core Python** 💻 **Exploring the Intersection of Core Python, IoT, and Web Development**
+🎓 **BSc (Hons) Computing, Itahari International College** 💻 **Currently Working with Django, Laravel, Aspiring to Excel in Core Python IoT, and Web Development**

-I'm passionate about creating innovative solutions that bridge the gap between software and hardware.
-With a strong foundation in Core Python, IoT, and Laravel PHP, I’m diving deep into the world of backend and frontend technologies.
-Currently, I'm expanding my skills with React JavaScript and Axios, aiming to build seamless web experiences.
+I'm passionate about creating innovative solutions bridging the software and hardware gap.
+With a strong foundation in Core Python, IoT, and Laravel PHP, I’m diving deep into the world of backend and front-end technologies.
+Currently, I'm expanding my skills with React, JavaScript, and Axios, aiming to build seamless web experiences.

 🌟 **Areas of Expertise**
-- Django web development
+- Django web development.
-- Backend development using Laravel PHP
+- Backend development using Laravel PHP.
-- React JavaScript and Axios for frontend integration
+- Frontend development with JavaScript, Tailwind CSS, HTML, and CSS.
-- Aspiring to specialize in Core Python and IoT in the future
+- Aspiring to specialize in Core Python, IoT, React, JavaScript/Axios for frontend integration.

 🔭 **What I’m Working On**
 - Learning and experimenting with React and Axios for modern web applications.